CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 }
 ```

-Tokens can be identified an auto incremented key, and this integer will be used as primary key.
+Tokens can be identified by an auto incremented key, and this integer will be used as primary key.
 This will make each
 token unique.

 `(TokenPK) -> Token`

 Here is the fun part, owner index:
-`(owner, TokenPK) -> TokenPK`
+`(owner, TokenPK) -> Token`

-TokenPK points to a Token data, and `owner:TokenPK` key points to `TokenPK`.
+TokenPK points to a Token data, and `owner:TokenPK` key points to `Token`.
 With two database hits, Token data is
 accessible.
 Now to retrieve all the tokens an owner manages, we run prefix range like we have shown above.

 ```rust